 - Environmental sustainability – is coffee grown as nature intended?
 Can plants, animals, and people thrive in coffee plantations?

 All our coffees are shade-grown i.e. grown under the lush canopy of forests, mainly those of fruits and spices.
 The shade-providing trees mitigate climate change, protect biodiversity, improve soil fertility and help water retention.
 Our coffees come in 100% plastic-free packaging.

 - Social sustainability – Is there enough income to tackle poverty, gender quality, and human rights?

 Shade-grown coffee farms are full-fledged spice farms, and these spices offer supplemental income to small-holder farmers especially when global coffee prices are low like they are now.
 More than 90% of the workforce in our partner farms are women.
 In addition, 10% of our revenues (not profits) goes towards funding projects that help achieve the UN’s Sustainable Development Goals Agenda 2030.

-I hope the business I’ve created and the incredibly hard work I’ve put in to building something of purpose whilst raising a child is of interest to you and your audience.
+I hope the business I’ve created and the incredibly hard work I’ve put in to building something of purpose whilst raising a child is of interest to you.